tala-coder/tala-coder/README.md

 ### Hi there 👋
-Welcome to my profile! 🎉 This is a visitor counter:
+Welcome to my profile! 🎉 This is a visitor counter.
+(Refresh the page to see it in action! 😄)

 <img src="https://profile-counter.glitch.me/tala-coder/count.svg">